PricelessToolkit/SOILSENS-V5W/README.md

 ## 🛒 Can be purchased from http://www.PricelessToolkit.com

-# Quick Start Guide for "SOILSENS-V5W"
+## Initial Power On and Default Operation

-Welcome to the setup guide for the SOILSENS-V5W sensor!
-This device measures soil moisture, soil temperature, air temperature, air humidity, and light intensity.
-It supports two modes: ESP-NOW for communication with a Capibridge gateway and WiFi for MQTT-based connectivity.
+- SOILSENS-V5W supports two modes: ESP-NOW and WiFi for MQTT-based connectivity.

-## 1. Initial Power On and Default Operation

-Upon powering on, the SOILSENS-V5W operates in ESP-NOW mode by default.
+- Upon powering on, the SOILSENS-V5W operates in ESP-NOW mode by default.
 This mode does not require any initial configuration and communicates directly with the Capibridge gateway.
 Default Key is "xy"

 ## 2. Configuration